euwbah/musescore-xen-tuner/README.md

 - Version of plugin
 - Operating system
 - Debug logs
+  - Stop running Xen Tuner (close plugin window/quit button).
   - Open the **Plugin Creator** (Plugins > Plugin Creator).
-  - Open the plugin's .qml file (but don't run it).
+  - Open the `xen tuner.qml`
+  - Run the plugin from the Plugin Creator.
   - Repeat the action you did that caused the issue.
   - Usually if an error occurs, you should be able to see the error message at the bottom of the log.
   - Copy and paste as much of the debug log as you can, **making sure that you include the error message** at the bottom.